w3f/polkadot-wiki/docs/learn-governance.md

 Anyone can propose a referendum by depositing the minimum amount of DOTs for a certain period (number of blocks).
 If someone agrees with the proposal, they may deposit the same amount of tokens to support it.
-The proposal with the highest number of support bonds will be selected to be a referendum.
+The proposal with the highest amount of bonded support will be selected to be a referendum.
+Note that this may be different than the absolute number of seconds; for instance, three accounts bonding 20 DOTs each would "outweigh" ten accounts bonding a single DOT each.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).

 #### Council Referenda